Bryan Bullington: 2011

-Bullington signed a 1-year, $650,000 contract, with a team option for a second year, and reported to spring camp with the Carp.
+Bullington signed a one-year, $650,000 contract, with a team option for a second year, and reported to spring camp with the Carp.
 When asked why he decided to come to Japan, he said "The last few years I had to start the season from the minors and wait for a players at the MLB level to have a bad streak or get injured.
 As a minor league, you do a lot of traveling and sometimes you need to move a lot.
 In Japan I can stay in one place and focus on baseball.
 And I also get to experience a new culture.
 Actually, there were a number of NPB clubs that contacted me during the season last year.
 That helped my family prepare for this year.
 And when I got an offer from Hiroshima, I jumped on it.
 My wife supports this decision."
-He began his Japanese career 3–0 with a 1.96 ERA and 1 complete game in 3 starts during April, earning him the Nihon Seimei Most Valuable Pitcher in the Central League for the month of April.
+He began his Japanese career 3–0 with a 1.96 ERA and one complete game in three starts during April, earning him the Nihon Seimei Most Valuable Pitcher in the Central League for the month of April.
 He went 9–4 with a 2.06 ERA in the first half, earning him a spot in the 2011 NPB All-Star Series.
 He pitched two innings in Game 3 of the series, allowing two hits, one being a solo home run to Takahiro Okada, and struck out one.
-Bullington finished the season 13–11 with a 2.42 ERA over 2041/3 innings.
+Making 30 starts in his first season with the Carp, Bullington finished the season 13–11 with a 2.42 ERA over 2041/3 innings.
 His 2.42 ERA was the sixth lowest ERA in the Central League among eligible pitchers.
 He set numerous career bests, and threw over 200 innings for the first time in his career, turning in the best season of his career.
 On his first season in Japan, Bullington said "I'm thinking that I'd like to stay with the Carp.
 If the team needs me, then I need the Carp.
 I like it here in Japan; my family does as well."
-Hiroshima re-signed him in the offseason to a 1-year contract worth $1,744,300.
+Hiroshima re-signed him in the offseason to a one-year contract worth $1,744,300.